How to Return Value if Cell is Blank (12 Ways)

 =IF(ISBLANK(D5),"Not Delivered","Delivered")

-Here, the logical condition is ISBLANK(D5), ISBLANK will return TRUE if cell D5 of the Delivery Date column is empty and if it is TRUE then IF will return “Not Delivered” otherwise it will return “Delivered” when the cells of the Delivery Date column are non-empty.
+Here, the logical condition is ISBLANK(D5).
+ISBLANK will return TRUE if cell D5 of the Delivery Date column is empty.
+IF will then return “Not Delivered.”
+Otherwise, the function will return “Delivered” when the cells of the Delivery Date column are non-empty.

 Inserting Formula to Return Value if Cell is Blank